6 Common Air Conditioner Smells Explained and How to Solve the Issue

 • Moldy air conditioner or ductwork

-Examine your filter first.
-If you haven’t changed it within the last three months and can’t see light through it, it’s time to replace it.
-If that doesn’t resolve the smell, call Stanford Heating & Cooling at 812-825-8695.
+Inspect your filter first.
+If you haven’t changed it within the last three months and can’t see light through it, you should replace it.
+If that doesn’t fix the issue, reach Stanford Heating & Cooling at 812-825-8695.

 5. Air Conditioner Smells Like Burning Plastic